24th September 2020

 • The government should create a National Resilience Commission reporting to the National Security Council.
 This would provide government with impartial, expert advice on the UK’s resilience to disruption across the whole portfolio of imported goods and raw materials.
 It would identify the minimum manufacturing, distribution and material sourcing requirements that the UK must secure and plan for their rapid reconfiguration to ensure societal stability as climate or other crises inevitably arise.

-• The commission could have similar form to the National Infrastructure Commission, and draw on expertise from the Armed Forces, the Catapults, Customs & Excise and other critical delivery bodies.
+• The commission could have similar form to the National Infrastructure Commission, and draw on expertise from the Armed Forces, the Catapults, Customs & Excise and other critical delivery bodies. - Update the green book to account properly for external risks.

 • Government spending decisions over say twenty years prior to the pandemic were assessed as “cost-efficient” by the Treasury Green Book, but in retrospect, lockdown has cost us much more than if we had prepared differently.